ogechukwu1/Web-Solution-With-Wordpress/README.md

-7. Use pvcreate utility to mark each of 3 disks as physical volumes (PVs) to be used by LVM.
+7. Use "pvcreate" utility to mark each of 3 disks as physical volumes (PVs) to be used by LVM.

 __pvcreate__: it is used to create physical volumes (pvs) in the context of logical volume management (lvm) on a linux system.
 Physical volumes are the first set in setting up LVM and they are used to manage storage devices like hard drives or partitions.